About

 Mission

 Northern California Arts Inc. is a dynamic nonprofit art organization in the Sacramento Region.
-We were founded in 1939 by a group of fine artists whose mission it was to promote the appreciation of and the participation in the visual arts and to spearhead art education in our community.
+We were founded in 1939 by a group of fine artists whose mission it was to promote the appreciation of and participation in the visual arts and to spearhead art education in our community.
 These goals still hold true today.
-The number of members increases each year and is comprised of artists and friends of artists.
+The number of members increases each year and comprises artists and friends of artists.

 History

-In the late 1930's a group of ten local artists calling themselves the Ten Arts Club, met with an intention of establishing an art organization in Sacramento for local artists and laymen.
+In the late 1930's a group of ten local artists calling themselves the Ten Arts Club, met intending to establish an art organization in Sacramento for local artists and laymen.
 We were founded in 1939 and became Northern California Arts.
 Meetings were held at a local restaurant called Ray's.

 The Governor's Office in the State Capitol was made available to our organization for exhibit purposes.
-During World War II, the artist members of NCA joined the Volunteer Artists for Victory, assisting with their talents the Sacramento Civilian Defense, the U.S.O., the bond drives and contributed hundreds of paintings, sketches, etchings and art works to the local air bases and army installations.
+During World War II, the artist members of NCA joined the Volunteer Artists for Victory, assisting with their talents in the Sacramento Civilian Defense, the U.S.O., the bond drives and contributed hundreds of paintings, sketches, etchings and artworks to the local air bases and army installations.

 Shows were held in the new building of the Sacramento Union Newspaper.
 Dr. Joan Born was on the festival committee, and after one of the NCA meetings, she proposed to start the Camellia Festival.